Ben5/Smiffony/README.md

 I have now completed the tutorial, and will now be looking to incorporate the Smiffony framework into some other projects.

+The code contains a very simple sample app to check that the framework is working correctly - going to "http://www.example.com/is_leap_year/{YEAR}" will figure out if {YEAR} is a leapyear or not, and show the answer on the screen.